 GENERAL COMMENTS Comment Several commentators questioned the applicability of the standard to property/casualty appraisals.
 Other commentators stated the scope was appropriate.
 Response The task force believed that the scope of the standard was appropriate as written.
 In reaching this conclusion, the task force noted that property/casualty appraisals were included in the scope of the existing ASOP No. 19, and that at the request of the ASB, a property/casualty actuary actively participated in the drafting of the standard.
 In addition, after receiving these comments, the task force consulted several property/casualty actuaries, including the Casualty Practice Council, and the responses indicated that the scope was appropriate.
-Comment One commentator questioned why the ASOP was assigned to the ASB Life Committee.
+Comment One commentator questioned why the ASOP was assigned to the ASB Life Committee. one commentation questioned with the rison was assigned to the rison three committees.
 Response The ASB assigns ASOPs that might apply to more than one practice area, but not necessarily to all practice areas, to the operating committee that it deems most appropriate.
 The ASB usually bases this determination on which committee represents the practice area that would be most affected by the ASOP or has the most history with the development or periodic review of the ASOP.
 In this case, the ASB assigned ASOP No. 19 to the ASB Life Committee but requested health and property/casualty members be recruited for the task force.
 Comment One commentator suggested that "embedded value" be defined in the standard.
-Response The task force added a definition of "embedded value" in appendix 1. rce implemented editorial changes in addition to those addressed specifically below if they enhanced clarity alter the intent of the section.
+Response The task force added a definition of "embedded value" in appendix 1. rce implemented editorial changes in addition to those addressed specifically below if they enhanced clarity and did not alter the intent of the section.
 SECTION 2.
-DEFINITIONS Section 2.1 Section 2.1, Actuarial Appraisal Comment One commentator suggested that the definition should mention that distributable earnings projections should reflect the applicable regulatory accounting basis.
+DEFINITIONS Section 2.1, Actuarial Appraisal Comment One commentator suggested that the definition should mention that distributable earnings projections should reflect the applicable regulatory accounting basis.
 Response The task force believed that section 2.7 (now 2.6) sufficiently covered this concern.